innonymous/compose/README.md

 docker-compose up
 ```

-4. Go to `localhost:8000` and test your chat!
+Done!
+Now go to `localhost:8000` and test your chat!

 <hr>
 <br>